sookinoby/generative-models/README.md

 1. pip install brine-io
 2. brine install jayleicn/anime-faces

-For this tutorial, I am using the Anime-faces data set, which contains over 100,000 anime images collected from the Internet.
+For this tutorial, I am using the Anime-faces dataset, which contains over 100,000 anime images collected from the Internet.

 Once the dataset is downloaded, you can load it using the following code: